Scholar-Activist Encounter: Epiphany in Exile

 During this last week of the season of Epiphany, we will gather to focus our attention on the time that the Holy Family spent as migrants and refugees fleeing political violence, and how this story can inform our immigrant rights activism today.

-This event is co-sponsored by the Society of Biblical Literature.
+This event is co-sponsored by the Society of Biblical Literature and the Committee on Underrepresented Racial and Ethnic Minorities in the Profession (CUREMP).

 Advanced registration is required.
 An option to donate is provided; all are welcome to attend regardless of ability to pay.
 After registering, you will receive a confirmation email followed by a separate email with information about how to join the session.